Oscars 2020: Still so white and unaware of any women directors

 Obviously, it’s not a phenomenon unique to 2020.
 The anger this year is larded with more disappointment than usual, though.
 Things were supposed to be getting better!
 The Academy had its come-to-Jesus moment multiple times, did some self-reflection, expanded its voting base, got woke.
 All of which is why so many are upset to see the Academy seemingly asleep at the wheel this year and plowing back in time instead of forward.

-It’s as if the voters know enough now to rally around an undeniable tour de force from a nonwhite male (Bong Joon-ho and Parasite) or throw a bone to the kind of performance that’s historically always drawn Oscar attention (Cynthia Erivo as Harriet Tubman in Harriet), but otherwise retain the same tunnel vision as ever.
+It’s as if the voters know enough now to rally around an undeniable tour de force from a nonwhite male (Bong Joon-ho and Parasite) or throw a bone to the kind of performance that’s historically always drawn Oscar attention (Cynthia Erivo as Harriet Tubman in Harriet), but otherwise retain the same pale, testosterrific tunnel vision as ever.

 Issa Rae spoke for many observers after she announced the nominations for Best Director.